 I am Suxing Zhang, a fine-art photographer living in Australia.
 Most of my works focus on fine-art and conceptual portraits, in which I combine classic portraits with visual metaphoric elements.

-Such combination usually is done through digital collage approaches.
+Such combination usually is done through digital collage approaches (see guide).
 The equipment I use for post-processing includes a MacBook Pro 15″, a BenQ SW2700PT Monitor, a Wacom Intuos Pro tablet and Adobe Photoshop.

 For photo storage, I use two WD 4TB Elements Portable Hard Drives.
 For each photo, I store a duplicate in both hard drives in case one file is damaged.